Prohect/tweakmousesensitivity/README.md

 this mod only do one simple thing: multiply the origin mouse sensitivity by itself when processing

 ## branch subfix 'a'
-make is works like cs series or Apex
+make is works like cs series or Apex, while branch ".*_b" stays oringin idea

 ### Original Code:
 ```java